roeszler/kapthol/README.md

 - As a viewer of the code I can see that #email input field uses HTML5 validation so that we can confirm that the entered text is an email address.
   - ```<filedset>```, ```<div>```, ```<label>``` and ```<input>``` are in the correct semantic order
-  - ```<filedset>```, ```<div>```, ```<label>``` and ```<input>``` correctely refer to each element they relate toward.
+  - ```<filedset>```, ```<div>```, ```<label>``` and ```<input>``` correctly refer to each element they relate toward.

 - As a viewer of the code I can see that within the form, there is a submit ```<input>``` with corresponding ```id="submit"``` to allow ease of CSS styling in the future.
-  - Submit button activates fields approriately filled in to success.html conformation page.
+  - Submit button activates fields appropriately filled in to success.html conformation page.
   - Check is the spelling and position of the button are correct.
   - Check is the button is clickable.
   - Check on submitting a valid form, the value gets saved and the administrator receives the same.
   - Check is the administrator receives the contact form at the email address which has been configured.

 - As a site user I can click the #submit button so that the email is submitted to a static thank-you for submission page (success.html) that confirms the email address was entered (and that it posted successfully).
-  - Submit button activates fields approriately filled in to success.html conformation page.
+  - Submit button activates fields appropriately filled in to success.html conformation page.

 - As a site user I can see an embedded google map of our head office at the immediate end of the contact us section to convey a sense of permanency in the business operations.
   - Map navigation works within site
   - Map section at a height of 25% at the base of the contact us section
   - Map controls visible and working
-  - View larger map links to apporpriate google maps location
+  - View larger map links to appropriate google maps location
   - View larger map link opens in a new page

 - As a site user I can see a footer section containing links to our pages' popular social media sites so I can interact with friends and follow updates from the business page.
-  - Facebook icon displayed in first positon on left of social media navigation row
+  - Facebook icon displayed in first position on left of social media navigation row
-  - Twitter icon displayed in second positon from left of social media navigation row
+  - Twitter icon displayed in second position from left of social media navigation row
-  - Instagram icon displayed in third from left positon from left of social media navigation row
+  - Instagram icon displayed in third from left position from left of social media navigation row
-  - Linkedin icon displayed on the right position of social media navigation row
+  - LinkedIn icon displayed on the right position of social media navigation row
   - All social icons display using font awesome bold logo
   - All social icons display with opacity 30% white (#FFFFFF4D) on normal status
   - All social icons display with opacity 100% light blue (#3AADFB) on hover